margo/specification/system-design/specification/identity/identity-lifecycle.md

 A MIAF identity moves through five lifecycle phases:

 - **Enrollment**: initial issuance of an SVID for a principal.
-- **Active**: the principal holds a valid SVID and authenticates over mTLS, presenting its own SVID and validating each peer's SVID against the Trust Bundle, and is recognized by relying parties.
+- **Active**: the principal holds a valid SVID and authenticates over mTLS, presenting its own SVID and validating each peer's SVID against the Trust Bundle, and is recognized by verifiers.
 - **Renewal**: refresh of an SVID before expiry.
 - **Revocation**: declaration that an issued SVID is no longer valid before its natural expiry.
 - **Re-issuance**: issuance of an SVID to a replacement principal (for example, after device replacement), typically reusing the original SPIFFE ID, though an operator MAY assign a fresh one.